nathaniel-gamo/clone-github-org-repo/README.md

 # Clone GitHub Organization Repositories

-Clone repositories of your GitHub Organization!
+Clone repositories from your GitHub organization using a Python CLI.

-## Installation
+## Guide

 ### Create .env file.
 ```